OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/general/index.md

 ### Support

 Please contact your local support team.
+Normally this is found on the OpenOlat login page in the help menu in the header of the page or in the imprint in the header or the footer.